ForestMars/Zorobot/domain/scheduler/intents/general.md

 - definitely
 - yes i do
 - sure
+- sure why not
 - yes sure
 - you got it
 - works for me
+- we could do that
 - that works
 - yes that sounds good
 - yes lets do that